-T Description Term EU COTIF 1 Container 1 Shipment O 1.Ct 2.Ct If two intermor units are place same wagon = 2 1 Wagon / 1 Shipment O 1.wagon of the shipment One shipment One shipment ed on the Short notice path request Individual request for a path according Directive 2001/14/EC Article 23 due to additional transport demands or operational needs. idem SHOULD This word, or the adjective "RECOMMENDED", mean that there may exist valid reasons in particular circumstances to ignore a particular item, but the full implications must be understood and carefully weighed before choosing a different course.
+Description Term EU COTIF 1 Wagon / 1 Shipment 1.wagon of the shipment 2. wagon of the shipment termodal loading placed on the on = 2 shipments E;G;: Short notice path request Individual request for a path according Directive 2001/14/EC Article 23 due to additional transport demands or operational needs. idem SHOULD This word, or the adjective "RECOMMENDED", mean that there may exist valid reasons in particular circumstances to ignore a particular item, but the full implications must be understood and carefully weighed before choosing a different course.
 Idem SHOULD NOT This phrase, or the phrase "NOT RECOMMENDED" mean that there may exist valid reasons in particular circumstances when the particular behaviour is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behaviour described with this label.
 Idem SMTP Simple Mail Transfer Protocol Idem SNMP Simple Network Management Protocol Idem SQL Structured Query Language A language devised by IBM, then standardised by ANSI and ISO, which is used for creating, managing Idem

-Description
+a Description

 Term EU COTIF

 and retrieving data in relational databases.

-Stakeholders Any person or organisation with a reasonable interest in train service delivery e.g.: Railway Undertaking (RU), Shipment monitoring provider, Locomotive provider, Wagon provider, Driver / Train crew provider, Hump yard provider, idem
+Stakeholders Any person or organisation with a reasonable interest in train service delivery e.g.: idem

-Switch move provider, Service integrator, Slot provider (IM), Train controller (IM), Traffic manager, Fleet manager Ferry boat provider, Wagon, locomotive inspector, Wagon, locomotive repair provider, Shipment manager, Switching & humping provider, Logistic provider, Consignee, Consignee, Consignor, For Intermodal in addition: Container Provider, Intermodal terminal operator, Drayage provider / Haulage company,
+Railway Undertaking (RU),

+Shipment monitoring provider,

+Locomotive provider,

+Wagon provider,

+Driver / Train crew provider,

+Hump yard provider,

+Switch move provider,

+Service integrator,

+Slot provider (IM),

+Train controller (IM),

+Traffic manager,

+Fleet manager

+Ferry boat provider,

+Wagon, locomotive inspector,

+Wagon, locomotive repair provider,

+Shipment manager,

+Switching & humping provider,

+Logistic provider,

+Consignee,

+Consignor,

+For Intermodal in addition:

+Container Provider,

+Intermodal terminal operator,

+Drayage provider / Haulage company,

+Steam ship,

-Steam ship, Barge lines.
+Barge lines.

 ТСР Transmission Control Protocol (TCP) idem

 Technical means the specifications by which a subsystem or means the European Union